Warfion/TechConnect26/LAB_AK_10_Lab1_Ex02_Notebooks.md

 - Create data visualizations that aren't provided out-of-the-box in Microsoft Sentinel, such as custom timelines and process trees.
 - Integrate data sources outside of Microsoft Sentinel, such as an on-premises data set.

->**Important:** The lab exercises for Learning Path #10 are in a *standalone* environment.
+>**Important:** The lab exercises for the Learning Path are in a *standalone* environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.

 ### Estimated time to complete this lab: 30 minutes